Minoru Kiuchi: Education

 Kiuchi acknowledges the new challenges posed by globalization but asserts that, before Japanese children can become "citizens of the world," they must first receive a thorough education in the Japanese language and Japanese history.

 Foreign policy

 Kiuchi describes the region of East Asia as being key to the achievement of world peace.
 He advocates for the international rule of law but also stresses the importance of maintaining friendly relations with major powers such as the United States and China, without foregoing the opportunity to build new relations with India and Russia.
 He further points out the need to strengthen relations with Europe, from which, he argues, Japan could learn much.
 Kiuchi calls for Japan to become a country that shows presence and does not shy away from responsibility on the global stage.

+In a joint letter initiated by Norbert Röttgen and Anthony Gonzalez ahead of the 47th G7 summit in 2021, Kiuchi joined some 70 legislators from Europe and the US in calling upon their leaders to take a tough stance on China and to "avoid becoming dependent" on the country for technology including artificial intelligence and 5G.

 Social policy

 Kiuchi praises Japan's social security and health care institutions, which, he says, offer support to the weaker members of society and make advanced medical treatment available to everyone.
 He warns against the indiscriminate Americanization of Japanese institutions.